top of page

 2024-present

 I am collecting detailed chemical, mineralogical, and Vis-NIR-MIR spectral data of a wide variety of natural and synthetic phosphates to understand the details of phosphate spectral features being found on Mars and within asteroids.
+This includes using the flight spare version of SuperCam located in Toulouse.

 Spectral heterogeneity in rubble pile asteroids